bjascob/pyInflect/README.md

 ## Usage as an Extension to Spacy
 To use with Spacy, you need Spacy version 2.0 or later.
 Versions 1.9 and earlier do not support the extension methods used here.

 To use as an extension to Spacy, first import the module.
-This will create a new `inflect` method for each Spacy `Token` that takes in a Penn Treebank tag as its parameter.
+This will create a new `inflect` method for each spaCy `Token` that takes a Penn Treebank tag as its parameter.
 The method returns the inflected form of the token's lemma based on the supplied treekbank tag.
 ```
 > import spacy
 > import pyinflect